Coral Bleaching and Sunlight Exposure

-As the world’s coral reefs are dying – following becoming bleached – marine biologists have assumed that the process is driven by sunlight exposure.
+As the world’s coral reefs are dying – following becoming bleached – for years, marine biologists assumed that the process is driven by sunlight exposure.
+As it turns out, the process is much more complicated.

 Because the observed effect included damage to the tiny algae that coexist with coral reef, and the formation of free radicals that have been seen forming on the algae and coral during periods of light exposure, the assumption was that the sunlight drove the process.
 This lead many to believe that the increased levels of UVB and UVA due to loss of the ozone layer, and the overheating of the atmosphere is combining to damage the algae that help protect and nourish the coral reef systems.